-2.2.3.
+2.2.2.
 Background checks

-Students are required to submit a new set of three background checks (Acts 34, 151, and 73) for each clinical year, which requires a completion and submission of the LECOM Information Release for Background Checks Waiver.
+Students are required to submit a new set of three background checks (Acts 34, 151, and 73) for each clinical year, which requires completion and submission of the LECOM Information Release for Background Checks Waiver.
 Additional information regarding background checks can be found in Appendix B of this manual.
+Failure to renew this on time will result in you being pulled off of rotations until completed.

 Students must also complete the required PA Child Abuse Training and submit a copy of that certificate during their first year of matriculation at LECOM.
-Online coursework must be completed and background checks must be submitted by April 1st of OMS2.
+Online coursework must be completed, and background checks must be submitted by April 1st of OMS2.
+Failure to renew or have this completed will result in you being pulled off of rotations until completed.

-2.2.4.
+2.2.3.
 Insurance Requirements